yochaigal/cairn/wip/2e/setting-seeds.md

 ### Topography

 A region's terrain and natural features are an essential part of any map, affecting the local history, resources, settlements, culture, and more.

+#### Landmarks

+**Landmarks** are unique, visible POIs that can also be used as geographic reference points: towers, mountains, tall buildings, and so on.
+They help orient travelers around the map, and are _especially_ visible from areas with higher elevation or a clear viewpoint.
+Landmarks are _represented on the map by a triangle_.

 #### Draw Terrain

 - Roll **3d6**, collecting any dice that roll off the page and setting them aside.
 - Draw long, curvy lines across the page, carving up the map around each die.
-- Remove each die, noting the face up result according to the [Terrain Die Drop Table](#terrain-die-drop-table) on the page.
-For example, the number 1 would indicate Easy terrain, denoted by the letter "E" on the page.
-- Reroll any dice that rolled off the page and note the results on the map.
-- Roll on the relevant table below for each terrain type, noting the results in the map.
+- Roll on the relevant table for each result, noting the terrain type and Landmarks on the map.

-> Some terrain features may prompt you to roll on the [Unusual Weather](#unusual-weather) table as well.
+  - Each terrain type is accompanied by a unique Landmark, noted on the map by a triangle.
+- If necessary, reroll any dice that rolled off the page.

 ### Terrain Die Drop Table